 Skin Panel applied to all cabinet sides that will be visible after installation.
 These Skin Panels are available in

-specific sizes and are designed to fit on the side of a cabinet behind the face frame edge with no field-cuts required.
+specific sizes and are designed to fit on the side of a cabinet behind the face frame edge.

 Oversized Skin Panels, such as those used to finish the back of an island or to cover a stack of cabinetry, are larger